Tencent/paxosstore/README.md

 PaxosStore is a distributed-database inspired by Google MegaStore, it's 2nd generation of storage system used widely in WeChat.

 Before PaxosStore, We have QuorumKV storage system, which have powered WeChat service with strong consistent read/write since 2011.
-As the number of storage server hit tens of thousand, the operation mantenance and development of a NWR-based service in such large scale is becoming a pain in the ass.
+As the number of storage server hit tens of thousand, the operation mantenance and development of a NWR-based service in such large scale is becoming a painful work.
 That's why we come up with PaxosStore: a new generation of distributed-database system, on top of leaseless paxos consensus layers, provied
  - __Two paxos consensue libraries__(open source now):
    - **certain** component for normal PaxosLog + DB design;
    - **paxoskv** component for Key-Value(PaxosLog-as-value);